a-kaplan99/COE1188-Line-Follow/README.md

 Below is a list and brief description of relevant files.

-JackiFSMmain.c - the main control loop that runs until the robot is turned off
+JackiFSMmain.c - the main control loop that runs until the robot is turned off, utilizes a finite state machine for control

 Bump.c - detects phyisical activation of the robot's bump sensors using edge-triggered interrupts